-MAS 101 Introduction to Medical Assisting
+MAS 102 Introduction to Medical Assisting

 Presents a variety of topics pertinent to the Medical Assisting profession.
-Subjects covered will include the principles governing the release of information and the confidentiality of patient information; the laws, regulations, ethics and other standards affecting the management of health care and the principles of liability resting with the medical assistant professional; and an overview of the health care professional's role and responsibility.
+Subjects covered will include: the principles of governing the release of information and the confidentiality of patient information; the laws, regulations, ethics and other standards affecting the management of health care and the principles of liability resting with the Medical Assisting professional; and an overview of the health care professional's role and responsibility.
+(3 lecture)